htroche/phonegap-plugins/iOS/PrintPlugin/READEME.md

-Notes added 2-26-2012
-Add PrintPlugin PrintPlugin to Cordova.plist under Plugins Test on real hardware not Simulator

-# PhoneGap Print-Plugin #
+# PhoneGap Print-Plugin Modification to print PDF documents#
-by Ian Tipton (github.com/itip).

 Print from iOS devices to AirPrint compatible printers.